sheldonhull/sheldonhull.hugo/content/blog/2020-12-07-using-aws-sdk-with-go-for-ec2-ami-metrics.md

 ## Caveat

 1. Still learning Go.
 Posting this up and welcome any pull requests or comments (comments will open GitHubub issue automatically).
 1. There is no proper isolation of functions and tests applied.
 I've determined it's better to produce and get some volume under my belt that focus on immediately making everything best practices.
-Once I've gotten more familar with Go proper structure, removing logic from `main()` and more will be important.
+Once I've gotten more familiar with Go proper structure, removing logic from `main()` and more will be important.
 1. This is not a complete walkthrough of all concepts, more a few things I found interesting along the way.

 ## Some Observations & Notes On V1 Attempt